Contributing to CfRR#

 Why Contribute?#

-The Coding for Reproducible Research (CfRR) training initiative has been a collaborative effort since the program’s start; as such, we are always interested in collaborating with anyone who wants to help expand the available resources.
-By contributing, you can add to the existing content, help others, and potentially practice skills you have developed through CfRR training programs such as Introduction to Version Control With Git and GitHub!
+The Coding for Reproducible Research (CfRR) training initiative has been a collaborative effort since the programme’s start; as such, we are always interested in collaborating with anyone who wants to help expand the available resources.
+By contributing, you can add to the existing content, help others, and potentially practice skills you have developed through CfRR training programs.

 How Do I Contribute?#